Daniels family murders: Background

 Jerry Scott Heidler was born on June 9, 1977, in the U.S. state of Georgia.
 As a child, Heidler was placed in foster care due to neglect and poor supervision by his mother, Mary Moseley, and he also suffered from severe abuse from both his stepfather and mother.
 According to testimonies from Department of Family and Children Services (DFACS) workers painted a disturbing picture of his upbringing — one where threats of voodoo, emotional instability, and dysfunction were commonplace.
 Heidler reportedly had imaginary friends, self-mutilated, and was twice institutionalized for psychiatric care during his youth.
-Heidler was also addicted to alcohol at the tender age of 11.
+Heidler was also addicted to alcohol at the age of 11.
 Nearly all of Heidler's siblings were incarcerated for varied offences at the time when Heidler was tried for murdering the Daniels family.

 According to both state-appointed and defense psychologists, Heidler suffered from severe borderline personality disorder.
 One psychologist testified that Heidler exhibited eight of the nine key symptoms of the disorder, including suicide attempts, intense fear of abandonment, and emotional instability, concluding that Heidler had little control over his actions due to a genetic predisposition.